powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 **Specifications**

 - The voltage setpoint (in kV) is required if the voltage regulator is on for the VSC station.
 - The reactive power setpoint (in MVar) is required if the voltage regulator is off for the VSC station.
-    - A positive value of $$ReactivePowerSetpoint$$ means an injection into the bus, thus a negative value at the corresponding terminal (which is in passive-sign convention).
+A positive value of $$ReactivePowerSetpoint$$ means an injection into the bus, thus a negative value at the corresponding terminal (which is in passive-sign convention).
-<span style="color:red"> TODO: check the sign convention</span>
 - A set of reactive limits can be associated to a VSC converter station.
 All the reactive limits modelings available in the library are described [here](reactiveLimits.md).

 **Metadata**